Panel discussion | Álvaro Siza, Sérgio Fernandez, Jorge Figueira, Luis Urbano, Bruno Silvestre

 Sérgio Fernandez studied architecture at the School of Fine Arts in Porto, and participated as a student in the CIAM (International Congress of Modern Architecture) in Otterloo in 1959.
 He is an Architect and Associate Professor at the School of Architecture of the University of Minho and Professor Emeritus at FAUP.
 He teaches seminars in the Netherlands, USSR, Angola, Brazil and Panama and is Author of “Portuguese Architecture, 1930/1974″ and has published widely in Portugal and abroad.

 Jorge Figueira is an architect and educator.
 He graduated from the School of Architecture at the University of Porto (FAUP) and is Director and Assistant Professor at the Department of Architecture, Faculty of Science and Technology, University of Coimbra, where he has taught since 1992. in 2009 he was awarded a Doctorate at the University of Coimbra with a thesis entitled ‘The Perfect Periphery.
 Post-modernity in Portuguese Architecture, 1960-1980′.

-Luis Urbano graduated in architecture from the University of Coimbra, from where he later concluded a post-graduation in ‘Advanced Studies: Architecture, Territory and Memory’.
+Luis Urbano graduated in architecture from the University of Coimbra, from where he later concluded in ‘Advanced Studies: Architecture, Territory and Memory’.
 In 1999 he began teaching in the Faculty of Architecture at University of Porto, where he is currently developing his research and his PhD.
 Since then he has also been lecturing and delivering papers in conferences and meetings, chiefly focusing on the intersections between architecture and cinema.